-A personal interview is required for those being considered for admission.
+- Abnormal Psychology or General Psychology (1 semester) - Statistics (including inferential statistics) - Applicants can have up to two prerequisite courses in progress at the time of application.
+Prerequisite credit cannot be given for courses with a grade of Pass/Fail.
+Please note that applicants may be asked to submit midterm reports for certain prerequisite courses.
+Requests for prerequisite evaluations will be addressed in writing only.
+All prerequisite courses must be satisfactorily completed prior to matriculation. - Interview A personal interview is required for those being considered for admission.
 The purpose of the interview is twofold: First, the faculty will have an opportunity to meet each applicant to review each ones experiences and background.
 Second, and equally important, applicants will be able to meet our faculty and students, see our facilities, and ask questions about our program to determine if the Institute's program meets their needs.
 Interviews will be scheduled on Fridays and Saturdays in late January/early February.
-Interviews are by invitation only.

-Experience/Exposure to Physical Therapy:

-Knowledge of the field of physical therapy is important for those who are interested in pursuing this profession.
+Interviews are by invitation only. - Experience/Exposure to Physical Therapy Knowledge of the field of physical therapy is important for those who are interested in pursuing this profession.
 Applicants must have some experience or exposure to varied types of physical therapy practice, with a minimum of 10 hours of volunteer, paid, or observational experience.
-Applicants must include a list of experiences with their application.

-Post-Professional Options for Physical Therapists
+Post-Professional Programs for Physical Therapists